 KEN COSTELLO, NAT'L REGUL.
 RSCH.
-INST., SHOULD PUBLIC UTILITIES COMPENSATE ing that utilities compensate customers for service disruptions).
+INST., SHOULD PUBLIC UTILITIES COMPENSATE CUSTOMERS FOR SERVICE INTERRUPTIONS?
+10-20 (2012) (summarizing state laws requiring that utilities compensate customers for service disruptions).

-Market incompleteness exists when it is not possible for market participants to perfectly transfer risk.
+8 Market incompleteness exists when it is not possible for market participants to perfectly transfer risk.
 Bankruptcy, for example, allows buyers to avoid fully performing their contractual obligations upon default, which reduces buyers' incentive to hedge.
 Cf. Kenneth J. Arrow, Limited Knowledge and Economic Analysis, 64 AM.
 ECON.
-REV. 1, 8 (1974) ("[Under the laws of bankruptcy,] there is no way to ensure complete enforceability [of contracts].
+REV. 1, 8 (1974) ("[Under the laws of bankruptcy.] there is no way to ensure complete enforceability [of contracts].
 An individual may make a contract which he cannot in fact fulfill.").
-See generally Kenneth J. Arrow & Gerard Debreu, Existence of an Equilibrium for a Competitive Economy, 22 Econometrica 265 (1954).
+See generally Kenneth J. Arrow & Gerard Debreu, Existence of an Equilibrium for a Competitive Economy, 22 ECONOMETRICA 265 (1954).

-See generally Arrow & Debreu, supra note 8.
+9 See generally Arrow & Debreu, supra note 8.